Some harmonic functions for killed Markov branching processes with immigration and culling: Further consequences

 \end{corollary} For the cbi version, see \cite[Corollary~9]{ma}. \begin{proof} Necessarily $\varphi=1$.
 By monotone convergence $\PP_x[T_a^-]=\lim_{q\downarrow 0}\frac{1-\PP_x[e^{-qT_a^-}]}{q}=\lim_{q\downarrow 0}\frac{\Phi_q(a)-\Phi_q(x)}{\Phi_q(a)q}$.
 Now, setting $I(v):=\int_{0}^v\frac{\dd w}{\lambda(\pp(w)-w)}$ for $v\in (0,1)$, so that $I:(0,1)\to (0,\infty)$ is a strictly increasing $C^1$ bijection,

 by bounded convergence and since $qI(\phi_q)\to 0 \cdot I(\phi)=0$ as $q\downarrow 0$ thanks to $\phi<1$.
 Besides,

-by monotone convergence on $(\phi,1)$ and bounded convergence on $(0,\phi)$. \end{proof} More generally, at least whenever $\phi\leq \varphi$, similar computations could be effected to obtain the means of the explosion time and of the first passage times downwards, \emph{conditional on them being finite}.
-We look here only at the explosion time, and assume for simplicity that $X$ is a pure branching process: no immigration, no culling.
+by monotone convergence on $(\phi,1)$ and bounded convergence on $(0,\phi)$. \end{proof} More generally, at least whenever $\phi\leq \varphi$, similar computations could be effected to obtain the means of the explosion time (before passage downwards) and of the first passage times downwards, \emph{on the respective events on which these are finite}, also of the minima $\zeta\land T_a^-$, $a\in \mathbb{N}_0$.
+We give a flavor of this in the next corollary.